 Prerequisite: 7600:201.
-Short newspaper and magazine articles, preparation of articles for publication, human interest situations, extensive writing with class discussion
+Short newspaper and magazine articles, preparation of articles for publication, human interest situations, extensive writing with class discussion.

+LISTENING

-LISTENING 1 credit 225 Techniques and approaches involved in understanding the listening process and practice of listening improvement techniques.
+Techniques and approaches involved in understanding the listening process and practice of listening improvement techniques.

-INTERVIEWING 3 credits A concentrated study of the principles of interviewing and application of those principles to varied settings (especially those crucial to media study).
+A concentrated study of the principles of interviewing and application of those principles to varied settings (especially those crucial to media study).

+NONVERBAL COMMUNICATION

-NONVERBAL COMMUNICATION Focused study of the principal aspects of nonverbal communication in public, group and interpersonal settings.
+Focused study of the principal aspects of nonverbal communication in public, group and interpersonal settings.

+INTERPERSONAL COMMUNICATION

-INTERPERSONAL COMMUNICATION 3 credits Theory and practice in interpersonal communication concepts and principles.
+Theory and practice in interpersonal communication concepts and principles.
 Special topics in communication apprehension, assertive communication, communication dyads and triads and transactional communication.

+ARGUMENTATION 245

-ARGUMENTATION 245 3 credits The study of the process of developing, presenting and defending inferences and arguments in oral communication setting.
+The study of the process of developing, presenting and defending inferences and arguments in oral communication setting.
 Includes study and practice of evidence, reasoning, case construction, refutation and rebuttal.